 Fortunately, you don’t need a degree in neurology to understand how this process works.
 Everything you need to know is right there in the name HIRREM.

 HIRREM stands for High-resolution, Relational, Resonance-Based Electroencephalic Mirroring.
 Let’s take each of those terms one at a time.
 For the sake of clarity, we’ll be taking them out of order.

 Electroencephalic – We’ll take the biggest, ugliest word first.
 Electroencephalic refers to the electrical activity generated by the brain in the form of neural oscillations or brainwaves.
 Like any waveform, brainwaves have a frequency.
 EEG sensors placed on the scalp are designed to read these brainwaves across a broad spectrum of frequencies.

 High-resolution – If you’ve bought a digital camera or a television or a computer monitor in the past decade, then you are probably already somewhat familiar with the concept of high versus low resolution.
-A digital image is composed of rows and rows of tiny squares.
-Each square is a single color.
-The more squares you can fit into a smaller space, the higher the resolution.
-The higher the resolution, the [...]
+We don’t take pictures during Brainwave Optimization, but our sensors do gather a lot of data about your brainwave activity.
+To ensure that our computer has the clearest possible image of your brainwave patterns, we collect and [...]